siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 u_2(\mathbf{r})-u_1(\mathbf{r})
 $$

-is understood as the result of a continuous redistribution of energy within itself, described by a flow connecting the two registrations.
+is understood as the result of a redistribution of the same energy within itself, described by a flow connecting the two registrations.
 Energy in a region changes only by crossing its boundary to a neighboring region.

 In one direction, say the x-direction, the statement is